 Chase outstanding debts

-Your business’s finances can appear much worse than they are, especially if you are not taking into account any outstanding debts or payments you are owed.
+Your business’s finances can appear much worse than they are, especially if you are not considering any outstanding debts or payments you are owed.

 This can vary depending on your business type and operations.
 For example, if your business is in the construction or manufacturing sector, your income may be spread out due to larger ongoing projects.
 This can make it harder to understand your current financial situation clearly.